 In 2014 TD Place Stadium in Lansdowne Park received the “Institutional-Commercial Wood Design Award” from Ontario Wood WORKS!
 The Grotto Sauna received several awards including the 2014 “Ontario Wood Award” from Ontario Wood WORKS!
 It was also the “Popular Choice Winner” in the 2015 Architizer A+ Awards.

 Through research, development and education, Moses Structural Engineers strives to elevate the quality of design and innovation in the field, and has become an industry leader by doing so.
 Moses Structural Engineers has partnerships with a few major Canadian universities and research institutions.
-Its latest collaboration is the TimberFever Design-Build Challenge with Ryerson University.
-The competition first took place in 2015, and due to an overwhelming response, we have turned this into an annual competition and expanded to include other universities across Ontario.
+Its latest collaboration is the TimberFever Design-Build Challenge with Toronto Metropolitan University and the University of Toronto.
+The competition first took place in 2015, and due to an overwhelming response, we have turned this into an annual competition and expanded to include other universities across Canada.

 “Now I know I can cut something by hand, that’s what I’m taking away from this.”